I recently saw the feature length documentary, Eat the Sun, and was inspired to explore the practice of sungazing.

 Our ancestors understood the relation between the sun and health.
 From the Aztecs to the ancient Egyptians, many past societies revered sungazing as an esoteric practice for high-ranking priests and shamans.
 Today, it is experiencing a resurgence in popularity and sungazers claim it has its benefits.

 - Boosts production of melatonin and serotonin.
 Research shows sungazing stimulates the pineal gland as the direct sunlight hits the eye, moves through retinal-hypothalamic tract, and then hits the brain.
-This stimulates the pineal (“master gland”) and boosts the secretion of melatonin and serotonin, our “feel-good” hormones.
+This stimulates the pineal gland, also known as the “master gland”.
+This boosts the secretion of melatonin and serotonin, our “feel-good” hormones.